Organ Pipe Cactus National Monument: Mexico-United States barrier

-On August 9, 2002, Ranger Kristopher "Kris" Eggle was shot and killed by a drug smuggler during a United States Border Patrol operation.
+On August 9, 2002 during a United States Border Patrol operation, Ranger Kristopher "Kris" Eggle was shot and killed by a drug smuggler.
 With a continuing, steady flow of immigrants and drug runners from Mexico, the majority of the Organ Pipe Cactus National Monument was closed in 2003.
 On July 29, 2003, the park's visitor center was re-designated by the United States Congress as the Kris Eggle Visitor Center.
 The National Park Service reopened the backcountry in 2014 after surveillance towers, vehicle barriers, and pedestrian fences were installed along the border.

 The first 30 foot panels of a new Arizona, US-Mexico border wall were installed in August 2019 on a 2 mile stretch of Organ Pipe Cactus National Monument.
 It is the first of three projects that will add bollard walls along Southern Arizona's wildlife refuges.
 The National Park Service issued a report on September 18, 2019, stating that the barrier wall threatens archaeological artifacts representing 16,000 years of human history.
 The U.S. Customs and Border Protection agency said that five archaeological sites fall within the area that it wishes to construct.

 In February 2020, controlled demolition and other construction work was performed within the Roosevelt Reservation.
 This strip of land along the border is federally controlled.
-However, many sites within this region are considered sacred by the Tohono Oʼodham Nation.
+Many sites within this region are considered sacred by the Tohono Oʼodham Nation.
 Important sites include Monument Hill, which is a ceremonial and historic battle site and burial ground; and Quitobaquito Springs, which is a local water source and the site of an annual salt pilgrimage.
 For this reason, construction was opposed by many locals, including Representative Raúl Grijalva and Tohono O’odham Nation Chairman Ned Norris, Jr., who testified before Congress on the matter.
-Customs and Border Protection officials maintained that no human remains or artifacts were discovered in the areas where explosives were used, and that Monument Hill was previously disturbed in 2010 when the existing border fence was installed.
+Customs and Border Protection officials maintained that no human remains or artifacts were discovered in the areas where explosives were used, and that Monument Hill was previously disturbed in 2010 during construction of a border wall.
+In 2026, construction began on a second wall parallel with the existing wall.